LukasL97/openai-pinecone-search/article.md

 ### Answer questions about the documents

-To answer questions about our documents, we will find the relevant documents by querying the Pinecone index and then use these documents and the question to create a prompt for the OpenAI chat completion endpoint, which asks the model to answer the question based on the given text.
+To answer questions about our documents, we will first find the relevant ones by querying the Pinecone index, and then use these documents and combine them with the question into a prompt for the OpenAI chat completion endpoint, asking the model to answer the question based on the given text.

 To retrieve the relevant documents, we simply embed the question using the same model that we used to embed the documents.
 Then, we query the index with this embedding vector, which will retrieve the top *k* similar vectors in the index.
-We set *k* to 1 in this case, as we only answer the question based on a single document, but a larger value can be used as well, to then create a prompt that asks the chat model to answer the question based on multiple texts.
+We set *k* to 1 in this case, as we only answer the question based on a single document.
+You may want to use a larger value for *k* to enable the document to take multiple documents into account, if that is required for your use case.
 We fetch the title of the document from the metadata, which will enable us to retrieve the document from the disk.

 ```python